 Credit: Iwan Baan

-Daniel Davis is a senior building information specialist at Case, Inc. His technology column will appear on this website each month.
+Aaron Betsky is a regularly featured columnist whose stories appear on this website each week.
 His views and conclusions are not necessarily those of ARCHITECT magazine nor of the American Institute of Architects.